 The Churches of Britain and Ireland

 The Abbey, dedicated to St. Peter, St. Paul, St. Aldhelm and the Virgin Mary.
-ST 930 875. © Dave Westrap.
-Another view. © Aidan McRae Thomson.
+ST 9328 8732. © Dave Westrap.
+Another view, © Aidan McRae Thomson.
 The tower, and an interior view, both © David Gallimore (2010).
 An old postcard view of the South Porch, from Andrew Ross's Collection.
 The doorway is superb, with 3 orders of carving. © Janet Gimber (2012).
-These two photos (both © Christopher Skottowe, 1964) show typanums in the south porch - 1, 2.
+These two photos show tympanums in the south porch - 1, 2, the west doorway, four more general views - 1, 2, 3, 4, and a curious headstone, all © Christopher Skottowe, 1959 and 1964).
+The outline (the hedging) and some fragments of the Lady Chapel, © Janet Gimber (2019).
 Link.
 Grade I listed.

 Cemetery Chapel on Tetbury Hill. © Janet Gimber (2017).